-It was almost by chance that USC researcher Sook-Lei Liew started thinking about virtual reality.
-She was a neuroscientist, and so was her husband.
-When she became a USC faculty member in 2015, her husband got a job in the Mixed Reality Lab at the USC Institute for Creative Technologies — and, between the two, a brain trust was born between VR and stroke rehab.
+It was almost by chance that USC Chan researcher Sook-Lei Liew started thinking about virtual reality.
+She was a neuroscientist; so was her husband.
+When she became a USC faculty member in 2015, her husband got a job in the Mixed Reality Lab at the Institute for Creative Technologies — and, between the two, a brain trust was born between VR and stroke rehab.

-For Liew, the light bulbs really started to flash when she attended the Neurotech conference — a big, industry-academic partnership featuring the latest in tech advances.
-Liew had already been working on stroke rehab for awhile and worked on brain-feedback interfaces, devices that essentially allow patients to see what is going on inside their brains to encourage them to build circuitry.
+For Liew, the light bulbs really started to flash when she attended the Neurotech conference — a big industry-academic partnership featuring the latest in tech advances.
+Liew had already been working on stroke rehab for awhile and worked on brain-feedback interfaces — devices that essentially allow patients to see what is going on inside their brains.

 At the Neurotech conference, something clicked.

-“There was a lot of tech, but not a lot of science behind it,” says Liew, who also has joint appointments with the USC Division of Biokinesiology and Physical Therapy as well as the Department of Neurology and the Mark and Mary Stevens Neuroimaging and Informatics Institute at the Keck School of Medicine of USC.
+“There was a lot of tech, but not a lot of science behind it,” says Liew, who also has joint appointments with the USC Division of Biokinesiology and Physical Therapy and the Department of Neurology and the Mark and Mary Stevens Neuroimaging and Informatics Institute at the Keck School of Medicine of USC.

 And another study showed if you give someone a child-like body in VR, that person starts to have more child-like features in the real world.